 The professional bio . . .

 Lisa Ahn writes literary fiction with threads of magical realism.
-Her short fiction has appeared or is forthcoming in Quiddity, PANK, Limestone, Toasted Cheese, Prick of the Spindle, and Spectra Magazine.
-An excerpt of her novel, Grace Blinks, was nominated for a Pushcart Prize.
+Her short fiction has appeared in Quiddity, PANK, Limestone, Toasted Cheese, Prick of the Spindle, and Spectra Magazine.
+She has been nominated for a Pushcart Prize.

 She has also published creative nonfiction in Hippocampus Magazine, Literary Mama, Mamapedia, Writer Unboxed and Real Zest.
 She earned her PhD in English Literature and has published literary criticism in the journals Criticism, Texas Studies in Language and Literature, and Twentieth Century Literature.
 A complete list of her recent publications can be found here.

 My life is a bucket of stories.
 Stories fill my pockets, tumble from my coffee cup, and jump like frogs into the stream.

 I am a mom of two lovely young mischief-makers.
 I also homeschool, which means I spend a lot of time learning strange and interesting facts with my kids.
 (Did you know that Attila the Hun died of a nosebleed?
 Seriously.)
 My days are a jumble of snacks and science projects, math facts and maps, piano lessons and library raids, tutus, crayons — and words.
 I write in snitched time, but I always write.

 I read a lot.
 My best childhood memories are set in bookstores with my dad.
 At age five or six, that meant armfuls of Little Golden Books.
 Now, it means armfuls of everything.
 Check out my Goodreads page to see what’s on my mind.